eclipse-bluechi/bluechi/README.developer.md

 After building, three binaries are available:

-- `hirte`: the orchestrator which is run on the main machine, sending commands to the agents and monitoring the progress
+- `hirte`: the systemd service controller which is run on the main machine, sending commands to the agents and monitoring the progress
-- `hirte-agent`: the node agent unit which connects with the orchestrator and executes commands on the node machine
+- `hirte-agent`: the node agent unit which connects with the controller and executes commands on the node machine
-- `hirtectl`: a helper (CLI) program to send an commands to the orchestrator
+- `hirtectl`: a helper (CLI) program to send an commands to the controller

 ### Unit tests